oxsecurity/megalinter/docs/descriptors/repository_checkov.md

                         specify a subdirectory after a double-slash //. cannot be used together with --external-checks-dir -l, --list            List checks
-  -o {cli,cyclonedx,json,junitxml,github_failed_only,sarif,csv}, --output {cli,cyclonedx,json,junitxml,github_failed_only,sarif,csv}
+  -o {cli,cyclonedx,cyclonedx_json,json,junitxml,github_failed_only,gitlab_sast,sarif,csv}, --output {cli,cyclonedx,cyclonedx_json,json,junitxml,github_failed_only,gitlab_sast,sarif,csv}
                         Report output format.
 Add multiple outputs by using the flag multiple times (-o sarif -o cli) --output-file-path OUTPUT_FILE_PATH
-                        Name for output file.
-The first selected output via output flag will be saved to the file (default output is cli)
+                        Name of the output folder to save the chosen output formats.
+Advanced usage: By using -o cli -o junitxml --output-file-path console,results.xml the CLI output
+                        will be printed to the console and the JunitXML output to the file results.xml.
   --output-bc-ids       Print Bridgecrew platform IDs (BC...) instead of
                         Checkov IDs (CKV...), if the check exists in the platform